Paul Benson: Return to Dagenham & Redbridge

 Benson re-signed for Dagenham & Redbridge who were newly relegated into the National League, on an initial one-year contract on 6 August 2016.
 He made his second debut three days later as a 77th-minute substitute in a 3–0 defeat away to Chester.
 His first goal came in a 2–1 win away to Dover Athletic on 3 December, and this was followed up with a goal in the following match, a 2–1 defeat at home to Worthing in the FA Trophy first round.
 Benson played in both legs of the play-off semi-final defeat to Forest Green Rovers, losing 3–1 on aggregate, and finished the season with 37 appearances and six goals.
 He was released by Dagenham & Redbridge when his contract expired at the end of 2016–17.

 Boreham Wood and Bedford Town

 On 13 June 2017, Benson signed for National League club Boreham Wood on a one-year contract, with the option of a one-year extension.
 He joined Southern League Division One East club Bedford Town on 26 January 2018 on loan until the end of 2017–18.
 Benson finished the loan with eight goals from 13 appearances.
 He was not retained by Boreham Wood after the end of the season.
 Benson re-signed for Bedford Town as a player-coach on 26 June.

+Coaching career

-Since Benson arrived to Bedford until the summer of 2019, he worked at the club's academy, coaching the U13 squad.
+From Benson's arrival at Bedford Town in June 2018 until the summer of 2019, where he was a player-coach at Bedford, he worked at Luton Town's academy, coaching the U13 squad.
 From the summer 2019, he was hired as assistant to professional development phase lead coach, Dan Walder, helping with the U16s and U18s on a daily basis.
+He was appointed as academy manager at Luton Town in May 2023.